Chaos Reborn: Duel Mode and Forge Crystals expansion

-On 25 July 2016, Snapshot Games released version 1.10 adding the new features Duel Mode and Forge Crystals.
+In July 2016, Snapshot Games released version 1.10 adding the new features Duel Mode and Forge Crystals.
 The Duel Mode of play created a single one-button click method of starting a battle against either a human or AI opponent, depending upon which was available.
 Winning unbroken Duels resulted in the player receiving escalating rewards in the form of Gold and Forge Crystals plus, once per day, a Talisman.
 The Forge Crystals could then be spent in the now unlocked to all players Equipment Forge allowing many for the first time to personalise their game character's appearance and create custom Bodygear and Staffs.

 Chaos Reborn: Adventures

-On September 12, 2018, mobile game developer Big Blue Bubble released a mobile port of Chaos Reborn entitled Chaos Reborn: Adventures.
+Mobile game developer Big Blue Bubble released a mobile port of Chaos Reborn entitled Chaos Reborn: Adventures in September 2018.
 The game was praised by critics, receiving a gold rating by Pocket Gamer and a 5 star rating by Pocket Tactics.

 Reception

 The game was well received, and was given a score of 85/100 on review aggregation website Metacritic.
-PC Gamer awarded it a score of 87%, saying "A true wizard’s wheeze, and a fine return for one of gaming’s oldest tactical classics."
+PC Gamer awarded it a score of 87% and called it the return of one of the gaming's oldest tactical classics.
 It was subsequently nominated for a Golden Joystick Award in the 2015 Best Indie Game category, losing out to Kerbal Space Program.